gmc-code/PC-Python/docs/python/dictionary_methods.rst

 .. py:method:: dict.get(key, default=None)

-    **Description**: Returns the value for the specified key if the key is in the dictionary, otherwise returns the default value.
+    Returns the value for the specified key if the key is in the dictionary, otherwise returns the default value.

 .. code-block:: python